TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### Why do features differ across different host apps? {: #host-app-differences }

-Our dev team actively maintains host applications for **macOS, Linux, Windows, and Android**, but due to platform-specific challenges and limited resources, **development progress varies**.
+Our dev team actively maintains host applications for macOS, Linux, Windows, and Android, but due to platform-specific challenges and limited resources, development progress varies.
 That means some features might appear first on one platform and take longer to arrive on others.

-We're doing our best to **sync feature development across all platforms**, but it’s a work in progress.
+We're doing our best to sync feature development across all platforms, but it’s a work in progress.

-Your feedback plays a big role in shaping our development roadmap — whether through our [community](/community/) or [GitHub repository](https://github.com/openterface).
+Your feedback plays a big role in shaping our development roadmap — whether through our [community](/community/) or [GitHub repository](/app/).
 Every suggestion helps us prioritize what matters most to you!

 If you're a developer, your contributions are incredibly valuable — and we’d love your help in speeding up the process!

 #### Which host app currently offers the best experience? {: #best-host-app }

-As of **March 2025**, the **Qt-based host apps for Windows and Linux** offer the **most comprehensive feature set** overall.
-The **macOS version** stands out for its **smoothest and most refined user experience**, thanks to deeper system integration and UI enhancements.
-The **Android app** is a convenient option on the go, with more features steadily catching up.
+As of March 2025, the Qt-based host apps for Windows and Linux offer the most comprehensive feature set overall.
+The macOS version stands out for its smoothest and most refined user experience, thanks to deeper system integration and UI enhancements.
+The Android app is a convenient option on the go, with more features steadily catching up.

 #### Is there a web app I can use on Chrome or other platforms? {: #host-app-chromeos }